Kewejuankenobie/Rubik-s-Cube/README.md

 4/7 Now have working virtual cube, but very resource intensive

 4/11 Reduced ram usage from 4 Gigs to 37 Megabytes of ram

+4/14 Commented some code and renamed variables for easier reading